 Bringing in supplemental income is another way to afford a family vacation, if you plan ahead of time.
 Consider your own skills and expertise, such as tutoring, crafting, or freelancing.
 There are plenty of low-cost side hustles you might pursue.

 Offer your services through platforms, like UpWork, or within your local community for a fee.
 Use the extra money you earn toward your family trip.

 10. Leverage the Sharing Economy

 Although a timeshare simplifies certain aspects of your travel planning, such as deciding on a destination or finding accommodations, it can be restrictive in other ways.
-For example, your timeshare dates might not align with your available days off.
-Or you might want to change your destination later, and time shares can be difficult to sell, if needed.
+For example, your timeshare dates might not align with your available days off or children’s school vacations (when many people want to travel).
+In addition, timeshares can be difficult to sell when the time comes.

 Recommended: How to Avoid Interest On a Credit Card